 - Protects your bank in case you default on your loan; it does not protect you or your interest in the property

-- Your lender automatically applies for it for you (if needed) and normally incorporates the cost of the premium in your mortgage amount
+- Your lender automatically applies for it for you (if needed) and normally incorporates the cost of the premium in your mortgage payment amount

 Optional mortgage protection insurance: